cosmos72/schemesh/README.md

 ## TO DO

-* fix hang in {history | foo} due to builtins being fully executed when they start: pipe fd becomes full and blocks further writes, preventing builtin "history" from finishing and causing a deadlock: "foo" is never started.
-  A solution would be for (sh-pipe) to start builtins and multijobs in a subshell
 * autocomplete shell paths and scheme strings: unescape stems before searching for completions, escape completions
 * autocomplete shell paths starting with ~
 * decide: (shell-backquote) should expand to a closure that accepts a parent job and creates a subshell with such parent job?